arpejupe/react-redux-inventory-app/README.md

 |   |   +-- Sagas.js        // root saga that collects all sagas and runs them
 |   |   +-- State.js        // defines initial state for store
 |   |   +-- Store.js        // initializes and configures store and registers all middleware
+|   +-- /services           // service classes such as api
 |   +-- /styles             // customized material ui theme and sass
 |   +-- /utils              // Utility classes and helper functions
 |   +-- index.js